 If you want to support the cause, you can buy the sequencers using the affliate links below 👍

 That's not easy to make a choice between these two sequencers.

 But what I have found is that the Beatstep Pro editing workflow is much better and faster than the SQ-64's one.
 With the Korg, you end up losing yourself in lots of menus, even for simple tasks.
 The Korg tiny LCD helps a little, but not that much.
 A good workflow is essential if you plan to use the sequencer in a live performance.

 So unless you really need the 4 tracks and the polyphony of the Korg SQ-64, I find the Arturia Beatstep pro more interesting and easier to use.
 Anyway if you use CV outputs, polyphony won't be very useful.

-There is also another 4 tracks seq alternative with the Novation Launchpad Pro.
+In the same price range, there is also another 4 tracks seq alternative with the Novation Launchpad Pro.
 You can read my SQ-64 vs Launchpad Pro comparison here for more details.